BaronLiu1993/Networking-Spotify-Backend/README.md

 - Determining how "Underground" your music taste is
 - Automatically creating shared playlists and following users on Spotify

+## Motivation

+I believe music is one of the most powerful icebreakers in social settings.
+I wanted to create something that could meaningfully connect people through both their shared and contrasting music tastes.
+Being someone who loves listening to music, I wanted to build stronger communities and help people make more meaningful connections.

 ## Core Features

 - 🎵 **Spotify Integration**